+Checking in on your finances is important.
+And it isn’t something you do once and forget about it.
 By checking your financial health once or twice every year, you can make sure you’re on track.
 No matter what stage of life you’re in, there are good benchmarks of debt, income, and financial goals.

 Take baby steps to improving each category in your financial health.
 Whether it’s starting a budget, finding new income sources, or improving your credit score, it’s never too soon to start thinking about your financial health.